fox1t/qs-to-mongo/README.md

 }
 ```

-The format and names for query parameters was inspired by [this article](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for RESTful APIs.
+The format and names for query parameters were inspired by [this article](http://blog.mwaysolutions.com/2014/06/05/10-best-practices-for-better-restful-api/) about best practices for RESTful APIs.

 ## Background

-This package started as hard fork of  https://github.com/pbatey/query-to-mongo.
+This package started as a hard fork of  https://github.com/pbatey/query-to-mongo.
 This is a TypeScript port, with some fixes and many improvements.
-Because of the changes to the public API, this is not a drop-in replacement.
+However, this is not a drop-in replacement because of the changes to the public API.

 ### Notable differences with [query-to-mongo](https://github.com/pbatey/query-to-mongo)
 * uses [qs](https://github.com/ljharb/qs) instead of [querystring](https://nodejs.org/api/querystring.html) for default query parsing